TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-10-26-the-bullet-proof-symfony-command-naming.md

 }
 ```

-In pre-historic Symfony versions, you could use also manual name registration in a config file.
+In pre-historic Symfony versions, you could also use manual name registration in a config file.

 <br>

-All of these options have 1 problem in common. **When** we create a command → we **have to** think of its name. **If this, then that** (imagine startup for this, right?).
-Also, we have to add it in the right place - which of those 3 would you pick?
-We don't care, we don't want to think about that.
+All of these options have one problem in common. **When** we create command → we **have to** think of its name. **If this, then that** (imagine startup for this, right?).
+Also, we have to add it in the right place - which of those three would you pick?
+We don't care.
+We don't want to think about that.

-Why? **Because we want to think about contents of `execute()` method.** That's the fun part.
+Why? **Because we want to think about the contents of the `execute()` method.** That's the fun part.

 ## What about Class-based Naming?